Skip to Main Content

 While generative models can handle a wide range of queries, they can sometimes miss subtle nuances, sarcasm, or cultural contexts.
 They may produce answers that are technically correct but might not fit a specific cultural, regional, or nuanced understanding.

-Your essential role in this context is to bridge the gap between the technically correct outputs of GenAI and the nuanced understanding required for specific situations.
+Your essential role in this context is to bridge the gap between the technically correct outputs of genAI and the nuanced understanding required for specific situations.
 This involves several key responsibilities that you can explore by moving through the interactive below:

 Activity overview